viperML/easy-nix-documentation/example/usage.md

 If you are already convinced, that's great, let's get you started.

-## Adapting your module with `pkgs.optionsDoc`
+## Adapting your module with `pkgs.nixosOptionsDoc`

-Nixpkgs provides this function called `pkgs.optionsDoc`:
+Nixpkgs provides this function called `pkgs.nixosOptionsDoc`:

 ```
-pkgs.optionsDoc {
+pkgs.nixosOptionsDoc {
   options = ...;
 }